Harold C. Schonberg

-Harold Charles Schonberg (29 November 1915 – 26 July 2003) was an American music critic and author.
-He is best known for his contributions in The New York Times, where he was chief music critic from 1960 to 1980.
+Harold Charles Schonberg (November 29, 1915 – July 26, 2003) was an American music critic and author.
+He is best known for his contributions to The New York Times, where he was chief music critic from 1960 to 1980.
 In 1971, he became the first music critic to win the Pulitzer Prize for Criticism.

-An influential critic, he is particularly well known for his encouragement of Romantic piano music and criticism of conductor Leonard Bernstein.
-He also wrote a number of books on music, and one on chess.
+An influential critic, he is noted for his "crisp, often staccato style that gave his evaluations unequivocal clarity and directness", and his encouragement of Romantic music and of pianists like Sviatoslav Richter.
+He wrote several books, notably The Lives of the Great Composers.
+He also reviewed crime fiction under the alias Newgate Callendar and covered chess.
+A collection of his columns was published as Facing the Music.

 Life and career

 Early life

 Harold Charles Schonberg was born in Washington Heights, Manhattan in New York City, New York on 29 November 1915.
-His parents were David and Minnie (Kirsch) Schonberg, and he had a brother (Stanley) and a sister (Edith).
-His aunt, Alice Frisca was an early influence and his first music teacher; she was a former concert pianist, and had studied with Leopold Godowsky.
+His parents were David and Minnie (née Kirsch) Schonberg, and he had a brother (Stanley) and a sister (Edith).
+His aunt Alice Frisca was a former concert pianist and had studied with Leopold Godowsky.
 He started piano lessons with Frisca at four years old, and "discovered early on that he had a superb musical memory that allowed him to remember pieces in great detail after a single hearing".

-Schonberg himself cited the first performance he saw at the Metropolitan Opera around age 12 as particularly formative to his musical upbringing.
-A performance of Richard Wagner's Die Meistersinger von Nürnberg with the conductor Artur Bodanzky, he would later write on the experience 39 years later, reflecting on the opera's opening chord that it "rose to the dress circle, and he felt as though he could reach out, touch it, caress it.
+Schonberg cited the first performance he saw at the Metropolitan Opera around age 12 as particularly formative.
+He recalled the performance, of Richard Wagner's Die Meistersinger von Nürnberg, 39 years later in a piece characteristically written in the third person:

+The boy remembers being awed by the auditorium.
+So big!
+So beautiful!
+So much what his dreams had told him it would be!
+He vaguely remembers other impressions.
+But the thing as fresh in his mind today as it was on Nov.
+25, 1927, was the sound of that first C major chord when Artur Bodanzky brought down his baton...The chord rose to the dress circle, and he felt as though he could reach out, touch it, caress it.
 He had been to concerts before, but somehow, in this vast dark auditorium, there was a different feeling to the texture and even the organization of this chord.
-It sounded warm and cozy.
-It covered him like a blanket."
-(Note: Schonberg wrote his account of the 1927 performance in third person.
-The music journalist Allan Kozinn described his avoidance of first person as a characteristic of his style.)
-In his recounting of the event, Schonberg claimed the experience as having inaugurated his desire to be a music critic.